rana-zaid/Linux-Server-Configuration/README.md

 3. Add authorised redirect URIs: `http://54.93.245.143.xip.io/gconnect` and `http://54.93.245.143.xip.io/login`
 4. Download the updated JSON file, copy its content and paste it in server copy : `sudo nano client_secrets.json`.

-</br>Finally, Restart your apache server `$ sudo service apache2 restart` and open up your ip address in the browser with extension `xip.io`.
+</br>Finally, Restart your apache server with `$ sudo service apache2 restart` and open up your ip address in the browser with extension `xip.io`.

 ### References:
 * https://github.com/mulligan121/Udacity-Linux-Configuration